jessejones/simple-framework/README.md

 Usage
 ----------------

 Using Simple is just as easy as the name suggests.
 After putting a link to simple.css in the &lt;head&gt; of your HTML page, insert a div with a class of .container and then add another div with a class of .row.
-Add columns by writing w— stands for width—followed by a fractional value such as 1-3.
-So for instance if you want a 3 column grid, you would use 3 divs, each with a class of w1-3.
+Add columns by writing w— stands for width—followed by a fractional value such as 1-3, e.g. w1-3.
+So let's say you want a 3 column grid, you would use 3 divs, each with a class of w1-3.
 See below for an example.

 	<div class="container">
 		<div class="row">